SŪKKHIST BUDDHISM

 Impermanence and Change

 The idea behind detachment and renunciation, is that due to impermanence and change, any hope of fulfilment or security through attachments is illusory.
-Desire leads to attachment.
-And therefore we must renounce, or become detached from, all desire and all attachments.
+Therefore we must renounce or become detached from, all desire and all attachments.

-Panoramic sensing evolved to recognise the changes, the insecure impermanences, it was built for that purpose.
-It was built to feel safe in those conditions, in exactly that environment.
+Panoramic sensing evolved to recognise the changes, the insecure impermanences.
+It was built for that purpose.
+It was built to feel safe and remain open in those conditions, in exactly that environment.

-Panoramic sensing involves non-attachment and letting go, but they're not the aim.
+Panoramic sensing involves non-attachment, selflessness and letting go of everything we want, but that's not the aim or purpose.
 The aim is watchfulness.

 To sense panoramically you just have to do it, be watchful.
-And then, for maybe just a second to start with, we will be completely free of wanting and thinking.
+And then, for maybe only a second to start with, we will be completely free of wanting and thinking.

-With Sukkha Buddhism we overcome the first and last repetition.
+With this practice of Sukkha Buddhism we overcome the first repetition.

 Modern Western Buddhism